 Wangst: Colin is like this until Mary gives him a good talking-to.

-The musical designates Neville Craven, a doctor who wants Colin to die so he can inherit his brother's estate.
+The musical designates Neville Craven, a doctor whom Mary accuses of wanting Colin to die so he can inherit his brother's estate while it's never stated whether this is true or not, he's still the primary antagonist.
 In the book, he is in fact a deeply caring man who took up medicine to help his older brother.

 The anime series not only does this to Medlock, but creates a character for this: Max Hawkins.
 He actually turns out to be a decent person once we get to know him, but he was badly broken in the past and thus he can't forgive Archibald Craven for his Break the Cutie experiences.

-The sequel to the 1993 version Back to The Secret Garden also does this; Dickon dies in the war between the two films and Mary and Colin end up married.
-The only difference is that they're still related in this version.
+The sequel to the 1987 version Back to The Secret Garden also does this when Dickon gets a fair bit of mention from Martha and Mary as he died in the war before the end of the last film resulting in Mary and Colin ending up married.

 There's also the opening from that same movie, where Mary's wandering through a house where everyone except her is dead or dying from cholera, and she doesn't even understand what's happening.
 Special mention goes to the lingering shot on Mary's dying parents, with their faces twisted up in pain.